The Coloured Progressive Matrices Test (CPM): Essential Tips for Your 2025 Exam

 Have a question?
 Contact me at:

-What is the Raven’s Coloured Progressive Matrices (CPM)?
+What is the Raven’s Coloured Progressive Matrices Test (CPM)?

 The Raven Coloured Progressive Matrices (CPM) test is an untimed, non-verbal assessment designed to evaluate problem-solving and abstract reasoning abilities.
 Typically completed in 15-20 minutes, the focus of this coloured progressive matrices test is on accuracy rather than speed.
 Initially developed for children aged 5 to 11, the elderly, and individuals with cognitive impairments, it is now widely used in educational, clinical, and professional settings.
 By relying on visual patterns instead of language or cultural knowledge, the coloured progressive matrices test offers a fair and accessible measure of reasoning skills for a diverse range of test-takers.